 Osmosis Day Spa Sanctuary is located in Freestone, California about 25 minutes west of Santa Rosa, California.
 We stopped at Freestone Artisan Cheese and picked up some amazing goat cheeses to take home and finish off our day with delicious food.
 As this post is being written we are coming off of the first 9 mile hike in a while and would love to go back for another day at the spa right about now!

 This is not at all a sponsored post.
-All thoughts are our own and photos were taking on an iPhone.
+All thoughts are our own and photos were taken on an iPhone.

 Are you a Pinterest-a-holic?
 Feel free to use the below pin!